UCL-CCS/TIES_MD/TIES_MD/doc/source/tutorial.rst

     #Which molecular dynamics engine will be used, valid options are openmm/namd2.14/namd3
     engine = openmm

+    #What input type is provided, only AMBER supported.
+    input_type = AMBER

     #Target temperature for the thermostat
     temperature = 300*unit.kelvin